Jennifer Rawlings is a "Battle Comic" - GOLD Comedy - Make Funny Stuff

 When you were coming up in comedy, what helped you stick with it?

-I have had so many phases to my career.
-I’m a mother of five grown kids, so when they were young I stopped and started and stopped and started.
-I think what has kept me going are the people in the audience.
+I have had so many phases in my career.
+I’m a mother of five grown kids, so when they were young, I stopped and started and stopped and started.
+I think what has kept me going is the people in the audience.
 The thrill of live performance is magical and fresh every time you walk on the stage and take the mic.

 Have you ever dealt with trolls?
 Hecklers?
 Toxic colleagues?

 Yes, yes, and yes.
-To me the worst of these three are the toxic colleagues.
+To me, the worst of these three is the toxic colleagues.
 I’ve been stabbed in the back so many times, including by my own FORMER representatives.
-This is the toughest thing for me and often caused me to retreat and take a breaks and has really messed me up at times.
+This is the toughest thing for me and often causes me to retreat and take breaks and has really messed me up at times.
 However, now I think I’m past it.
 It still hurts when people are AWFUL, but I’ve learned to TRY to not give a shit and instead be thankful that they have shown their true colors.

 On your deathbed, what transcendent advice would you croak at a young comedian?